Key Message Blunders

 Example 2 commits the blunder of promoting features that do not provide compelling benefits.
-The statement is purely about the graphic design studio, implying that its clients can get graphic design so good that it wins awards.
+The statement is purely about the design studio, implying that its clients can get interior design so good that it wins awards.

-If that is the best promise this studio can make, then how many prospective clients for graphic design consider the chance for the designer to win an award as a compelling reason to purchase design from them?
+If that is the best promise this studio can make, then how many prospective clients for interior design consider the chance for the designer to win an award as a compelling reason to purchase anything on offer?
 Chances are, the market’s values lie elsewhere.
-In that case, design awards had better be more important to this graphic design studio than more clients.
+In that case, design awards had better be more important to this design studio than more clients.

-Better to use something like Leaders in package design since 1999, if it's true.
+Better to say something like Leaders in designing indoor spaces since 1999, if it's true.